-Finally, you can set the title, keywords, and description of any Leadpage in the Page Tracking tab under the SEO tab.
+Finally, you can set the title, keywords, and description of any page or site in the Settings tab under the SEO tab.

-If you’re unsure what to put in your page’s SEO fields, review this article from Google: Create good titles and snippets in Search Results ↗
+If you’re unsure what to put in your page or site’s SEO fields, review this article from Google: Create good titles and snippets in Search Results ↗

-Some Leadpages users want to make sure they have an SEO H tag on their page.
+Some Leadpages users want to make sure they have an SEO H tag on their page or site.
 You can make sure of this by using the headline widget, as each size setting within the headline widget corresponds with an H tag like so: